 Customer data uploads.
 As part of your software launch, you’ll need to input customer data into the platform.
 This can incur additional costs.

 Integrations.
 If you need a custom integration to be built, this is likely to come at an additional cost.
 The same applies for other customizations too.

 Typically, you’ll pay a one-off fee that will cover everything you need from your implementation.
-At CustomerGauge, for example, the basic implementation package costs $5,000, while the premium is $11,000.

 What are the Operational Costs of NPS?